 Start by rinsing the wheel to remove all loose particles.

 Spray the wheel using your selected wheel cleaner.
 You will need to use a ph balanced wheel cleaner for regular use. one example is Angelwax Bilberry Wheel Cleaner, which is safe for all finishes.

 Using a brush specifically designed for use on wheels and tires (11" Stiff Wheel Brush or EZ Detail Brush) scrub entire wheel.
 Cleaning old dressings and embedded dirt from tires is an important overlooked step.
 Browning of tires is mainly caused by deteriorated tire dressings that have not been properly removed prior to applying another coat.

 Rinse entire wheel/tire assembly.

-To further protect the wheel from damage due to UV, corrosion, salt and other harsh contaminants, apply a wheel sealant.
+To further protect the wheel from damage due to UV, corrosion, salt and other harsh contaminants, apply a wheel sealant or permanent coating.
 In this example we use Poorboy's Wheel Sealant.

 Repeat the same process for all four wheels.
 Let those tires shine!